bpmn-os/bpmnos-engine/docs/md/logic/token_flow_logic_typed_start_events.md

 </pre>

-@attention @ref BPMN::TypedStartEvent "Typed start events" are only supported for @ref BPMN::EventSubProcess "event-subprocesses".
+@attention @ref BPMN::TypedStartEvent "Typed start events" are supported for @ref BPMN::EventSubProcess "event-subprocesses" and, restricted to @ref BPMN::MessageStartEvent "message start events" and @ref BPMN::SignalStartEvent "signal start events", for @ref BPMN::Process "processes".
-@note Operators for event-subprocesses must be instantaneous, i.e. they must not change the timestamp.
+@note Operators for elements with a scope must be instantaneous, i.e. they must not change the timestamp.